 You’ve lived and breathed for your children for decades, and suddenly it seems they don’t need you any more.
 That feeling, coupled with unaccustomed time to yourself, can be overwhelming.
 Your kids have been your whole life, or a large part of it, but their moving out doesn’t have to depress you.
 Here is help for building a new phase of life for yourself and, as the title says, facing down that empty nest syndrome.

-Simon's playing at being a Safety Inspector like his dad.
-After he's made safety checks around the house, Mom expands the concept to include personal safety.
-Simon learns what to do in the event of a fire and other potential crises and feels reassured.
+Steve’s playing at being a Safety Inspector like his dad.
+After he’s made safety checks around the house, Mom expands the concept to include personal safety.
+Steve learns what to do in the event of a fire and other potential crises and feels reassured.
 A clever way to give your child the self-confidence of knowing what to do in various situations such as an approach from a stranger when home alone, this book is a gentle way of gaining peace of mind for yourself while keeping the child from harm.

 Jordi’s grandma, who speaks no English, has come to live with them.
 Jordi hardly knows her, can’t relate to her, and is unwilling to hug her.
 But when he finds himself home with her during a fierce thunderstorm, they turn to each other for comfort.
 At last a grateful Jordi reaches out to hug Grandma.